airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/onboarding.md

 Now, once you have made friends with EleAPI, let’s get down to business.

 Click on create a new bot, and you will have many options.
 Choose where you want to enhance your customer experience.
-If you feel ready to enter the world of brimming possibilities, start building a whatsapp eleapi.
+If you feel ready to enter the world of brimming possibilities, start building a whatsapp EleApi.